kchmck/perceptrons/Readme.md

 ## History

-The history for this project is available on [github](https://github.com/kchmck/perceptrons).
+The full history of this project is available at [github](https://github.com/kchmck/perceptrons).